projjal2025/yolov8-ID-card/README.md

 </pre>

 ### 4. <ins>Training:</ins>
-Note that you should annotate on the colored forgery images and keep those labellings in the 'labels' folder inside 'train' and 'val' folder and then convert the colored tampered images into ELA images by using  for training and validation
+Note that you should annotate on the colored forgery images and keep those labellings in the 'labels' folder inside 'train' and 'val' folder and then convert the colored tampered images into ELA images by using 'ELA_converter.ipynb' program for training and validation.
+Also keep the converted ELA image for training and validation in 'images' folder inside 'train' and 'val' folder.</br>
+After that create your 'data_custom.yaml' file based on your key classes of custom dataset and path of 'train' and 'val' folder.
+I have already added my 'data_custom.yaml' file you can refer them.</br>
+Then, open ID_card_training.ipynb' in Google colab and connect with GPU in Colab, after that run all cells in the program.
+After some time it will create the 'weights.pt' file and save in the 'project_root'.

+### 5. <ins>Testing:</ins>
+After training, for testing on some random images keep those colored images in 'real_image' folder inside of 'test' folder.
+Then run the 'ID_card_testing.ipynb' program with correct path of 'real_image', 'ELA_image' and 'predicted_image' inside the program.
+Also correctly load your trained weight file on your custom dataset.</br>
+Then run the program with connected GPU in Google colab.

+### 6. <ins>Prediction:</ins>
+After complete running the ID_card_testing.ipynb' program the prediction on ELA images will save in 'runs' folder and depending on those prediction the localized colored images will save in 'predicted_image' folder inside of 'test' folder.